+1 424 766 5955

 Taormina, Sicily

-Taormina has become famous around the world not only for its beautiful scenery and views of Etna sloping down into the turquoise sea but also for the dolce vita of the extravagant and famous visitors who have been here.
-Many interesting artists, philosophers, and scientists such as Johann Wolfgang von Goethe, Friedrich Nietzsche, Gustav Klimt, Sigmund Freud, Albert Einstein, Truman Capote, and Greta Garbo adored spending time in Taormina.
+Taormina has become famous around the world not only for its beautiful scenery and views of Etna sloping down into the turquoise sea, but also for the dolce vita of the extravagant and famous visitors who have been here.
+Many interesting artists, philosophers, and scientists, such as Johann Wolfgang von Goethe, Friedrich Nietzsche, Gustav Klimt, Sigmund Freud, Albert Einstein, Truman Capote, and Greta Garbo, adored spending time in Taormina.

-You can follow in their footsteps with our guide who will show you the most beautiful corners and streets of the town, and help you uncover all of their most evocative secrets.
+You can follow in their footsteps with our guide, who will show you the most beautiful corners and streets of the town, and help you uncover all of their most evocative secrets.

 During this walk, you will visit the famous Ancient Greek Theatre, the beautiful Palazzo Corvaja, the Odeon – a small Roman theater, the church of Saint Catherine, Vicolo Stretto – the narrowest street in Taormina, Corso Umberto – the fashionable and charming main street, and Piazza IX Aprile – the main square with a magnificent view of the majestic profile of Etna and the coast of the Bay of Giardini Naxos stretching up the hill to the Greek Theater.